rjanapa/rjanapa/SAP_HANA-Azure.md

 Once you enable virtual network peering between two virtual networks, the virtual machines can then communicate via their private IP addresses across the peering connection.

+<b>Point-to-Site VPN Connection</b><br>

+A Point-to-Site VPN connection is used to establish a secure connection between multiple client machines and an Azure virtual network via the Internet.

+<b>To implement a Point to Site VPN connection, you need to create a VPN Gateway in Azure.</b><br>

 <b>Availability Sets</b><br>

 When you host your virtual machines in Azure, you sometimes need to cater to the following